laurenwillett/nuts-for-ysos/README.md

 Wavelength Range:
 The wavelength array cannot extend below 3300.0 Angstroms or above 10189.0 Angstroms.

-Ancilliary Data: You need to know the distance to the input YSO, but photometric measurements (eg. PanSTARRS gmag, rmag, and imag) are not required.
+Ancilliary Data: You need to know the distance to the input YSO, but photometric measurements (eg. PanSTARRS gmag, rmag, and imag) are optional.

 ## customizable aspects of nuts-for-ysos (WIP)
 - If using VIRUS parallel spectra, you can use the from_example_h5file() function and choose whether or not to rescale the spectrum based off its PanSTARRS gmag.